isomerpages/ogp-nyjc/_life-at-nyjc/Student Interest Groups/Nanyang Competitive Programming Club (NYCP).md

 description: ""
 third_nav_title: Student Interest Groups
 ---
-<p>The Nanyang Competitive Programming Club (NYCP) is a Special Interest
+<p>The Nanyang Competitive Programming Club (NYCP) is a Student Interest
 Group (SIG) set up by computer science enthusiasts.
 We provide a platform for everyone to express their creativity through code.&nbsp;
 <br>